gvwilson/thirdbit/src/fiction/still-book/index.md

 stunt today.
 Want to see it?"

 "Um, sure."
 Still shook her head.
 Where could she keep her violin?
-Not in the market---someone would be sure to find it.
+Not in the market—someone would be sure to find it.
 Could she hide it on the rooftop where she had slept the night before?
 It didn't look like anyone else ever went there.
 She could wrap it up in newspapers, and tuck it under the eaves, or behind the gargoyle.
-Yes, that was it---she would put it behind the gargoyle.
+Yes, that was it—she would put it behind the gargoyle.
 That's what they were for, wasn't it?
 Guarding things?